 - If using a standing mixer, attach the wire whisk attachment.

-- In the large mixing bowl of a standing mixer, add the sugar and canola oil.
+- In the large mixing bowl of a standing mixer, add 3 cups of sugar and 1 cup of canola oil.
 Mix on low for 1 minute until just combined.

 - Add in all 4 eggs.
 Mix on medium-low until well combined, about 2 minutes.
 Set aside.